NaaS/motto/examples/load_balancing.md

         # instead, it should be a queue that's backed by a process -- the load monitor.
         let backend_id = next_srv?
           let backend = backends[backend_id]
+            # NOTE technically we require a unity value following client_inc,
+            #      but since we don't have HO functions we can safely insert
+            #      such values in this context (i.e., when specifying which arm
+            #      of a variant to use) i think.
             monitor_updates ! {backend := backend, activity := client_inc}
               backend ! input
                 let response = backend?